What is the secret to packing light?

 It’s usually a good size for a carry on bag, that most airlines will let you board with.

-I’ve been travelling with a 40L backpack plus a laptop bag for about 7 years now and it’s been easy and convenient.
+I travelled with a 40L backpack plus a laptop bag for about 9 years and it was both easy and convenient.

 It’s the ideal size if you want to travel light, and at the same time have enough space for your stuff.